lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-20-swift-parsers-libraries.markdown

 ## Testing

-One of the great aspects of building an XML Parser in this way is that the Implementations are trivial to swap out and can be tested against for correctness against the same Parsing Code.
-Additionally, we can use the new Performance Testing features of XCode 6 to see what the performance is like for these varying methods.
+One of the great aspects of building an XML Parser in this way is that the implementations are trivial to swap out and can be tested against for correctness against the same Parsing Code.
+Additionally, we can use the new Performance Testing features of XCode 6 to see how the performance varies in these differing implemenations.
+The code is all available on [GitHub for your viewing pleasure](http://github.com/lawrencelomax/XMLParsable).

+The correctness testing is relatively simple, just run the same suite of tests over a fixed XML resource and verify that all of the properties in the Model are set to the values in the resource.

+XCode 6 makes performance testing easy too.
+The same XML parse to Model decode task can be stuck inside a [measurement block]() and repeated a number of times to eliminate any performance fluctuations of the test host.
+The Performance Tests should be designed in such a way that they can expose some the performance characteristics of each implementation with a different data set.
+One of these characteristics is that the amount of unused or redundant data in a document can massively impact performance.

 ## Conclusion

 The results prove that there can be drastically different performance just by using different methodologies.
-If you'd like to take a look at the code, it is [available on GitHub]().
+Avoiding unecessary allocatons by transforming data into another form results in by far the best performance, especially as the data set increases.
+I think this must have a lot to do with the difference in allocation costs in Swift relative to ```libxml2``` in terms of constructing ```String```s and collections.
+This gap is small when the XML Document is small, as the document size increases the cost of building a ```Swift``` data structure becomes significant.

 The majority of this code was written with an Application in mind.
 I didn't have long at all (in fact I wasn't even close to having the right amount of time).
 I was working on an iOS App that would show the fastest train home (not necessarily the next train) to help out commuters decide which train would give them the most time at the office and at home [_(I'm about to become one of these people)_](https://www.google.co.uk/maps/dir/Coventry,+United+Kingdom/London+Euston,+United+Kingdom/@51.9631488,-1.3744911,9z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x48774bae1512f593:0x9881aa5f47d741c1!2m2!1d-1.51345!2d52.400828!1m5!1m1!1s0x48761b25a93c9b83:0xdbced150c2761d8f!2m2!1d-0.133898!2d51.528136!3e3).
 Regardless, the code is [available on GitHub to pick apart and prod]().